OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/overview.md

 * [AddGeoLayerAttribute](AddGeoLayerAttribute/AddGeoLayerAttribute) - add an attribute to a GeoLayer
 * [ClipGeoLayer](ClipGeoLayer/ClipGeoLayer) - clip a GeoLayer by the boundary of another GeoLayer
 * [CopyGeoLayer](CopyGeoLayer/CopyGeoLayer) - copy a GeoLayer to a new GeoLayer
+* [FreeGeoLayer](FreeGeoLayer/FreeGeoLayer) - removes a GeoLayer from the GeoProcessor
 * [ReadGeoLayerFromGeoJSON](ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON) - read a GeoLayer from a file in GeoJSON format
 * [ReadGeoLayerFromShapefile](ReadGeoLayerFromShapefile/ReadGeoLayerFromShapefile) - read a GeoLayer from a file in Shapefile format
 * [ReadGeoLayersFromFGDB](ReadGeoLayersFromFGDB/ReadGeoLayersFromFGDB) - read GeoLayers from a file geodatabase